hackers4peace/sosy26/content/agenda/mandat.md

-The MANDAT project (FAU, KIT, DATEV) focuses on developing methods for the secure exchange of business data within decentralized, trust-based ecosystems.
+The MANDAT project (FAU, KIT, DATEV), first presented at [Solid World 2025](https://vimeo.com/1062571527?share=copy#t=2921.799), focuses on developing methods for the secure exchange of business data within decentralized, trust-based ecosystems.
 By leveraging the Solid protocol, the project aims to create a technical framework where companies can share information while maintaining full control over their business data.
 In this talk, Christoph will dive into what is enabled by the project's results in terms of access management and rights delegation and, most importantly, how this relates to the concept of authorizing Solid applications.